Fake It Till You Make It: Towards Accurate Near-Distribution Novelty Detection: Proposed Near-Novelty Detection Method

+where $\lambda(t)$ is a positive weighting function to account for change in scale of the loss across different values of $t$.
+One has to note that the conditional likelihood $p_t(x_t | x_0)$ takes the form of a Gaussian distribution, as a result of accumulation of normal noises over time in the forward process.
+For more details, see~\cite{song2020score}.

-where $f$ and $g$ are called the drift and diffusion coefficients respectively.
-For more details see~\cite{song2020score}.
-The main benefit of using a score-based generative model is that in the backward process (Eq. \ref{backwardSDE}), the score function denoises the input gradually that results in a relatively smooth decline in the FID across training epochs.
+The main benefit of using a score-based generative model is that in the backward process (Eq. \ref{backwardSDE}), the score function denoises the input gradually that results in a relatively smooth decline in the Fr\'echet Inception Distance (FID) \cite{heusel2017gans} across training epochs.
 This enables us to stably produce near anomalous samples based on the FID score of the generated outputs, which could be achieved by stopping the training process earlier than the stage where the model achieves its maximum performance.
-This is empirically assessed in Fig. \ref{Fig:Data_Generation}.
+This is empirically assessed in Fig. \ref{Fig:Data_Generation} left.
 Note that a totally different training trajectory is obtained in GANs, where the FID oscillates and premature training does not necessarily produce high-quality anomalous samples.
 That is why methods like OpenGAN rely on a validation outlier dataset to determine where to stop.

-\paragraph{Step 2 : Feature Fine-tuning and Collection} Having generated a high-quality fake dataset, a lightweight projection head is added to the feature extractor, and the whole network is trained to solve a binary classification task between the given normal and abnormal inputs.
+In addition, Fig. \ref{Fig:Data_Generation} right, shows that the quality and closeness of the samples that are generated by the diffusion model are visually more appealing that the SOTA GAN-based models.\\ \\ {\textbf {Step 2 : Feature Fine-tuning and Collection}} Having generated a high-quality fake dataset, a lightweight projection head is added to the feature extractor, and the whole network is trained to solve a binary classification task between the given normal and generated abnormal inputs.
 This way, normal class boundaries are tightened and adjusted according to the abnormal inputs.
 After the training, all the normal embeddings are stored in the memory $\mathcal{M}$ that is used at the test time for assigning abnormality score to a given input.
+Note that due to the feature fine-tuning phase of our approach, the borders of the normal samples become well-structured, thus better representing the normal semantic features. \\ \\ {\textbf {Step 3 : Testing Phase}} At the test time, for each input $x$, its $k$ nearest neighbours are found in the $\mathcal{M}$, which are denoted by $m^{1}_{x}$, $m^{2}_{x}$,..., $m^{k}_{x}$.
+Finally, the novelty score is found as follows: